crutonjohn/baremetalblog/content/about.md

 ## why?

-The pursuit of knowledge, the sake of documenting, and the hope that even just one person finds value information or entertainment from my writings (even if that person is me in a month).
+the pursuit of knowledge, the sake of documenting, and the hope that even just one person finds value information or entertainment from my writings (even if that person is me in a month).

 ## how?

-This blog is brought to you by a combination of Hugo, Nginx, NixOS, and Akamai Connected Cloud (formerly Linode).
-You can read about how I set up my blog as a Nix Flake [here](link).
+this blog is brought to you by a combination of Hugo, Nginx, NixOS, and Akamai Connected Cloud (formerly Linode).
+You can read about how i set up my blog as a Nix Flake [here](link).